BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_Multisig_Public_Keys.md

 ```
 The `pubkey` address (`03c57ed70775d7a616778514e738fef0946b4be4ee32440b19f65ddd6e345983c0`) is what's required.

-You can retrieve it from both machines with the following commands:
+You can retrieve it from your two machines with the following commands:

 ```
 machine1$ pubkey1=$(bitcoin-cli -named getaddressinfo address=$address1 | jq -r '.pubkey')